About us

 Waste as fuel

-We use primarily recovered and renewable bio fuels.
+We primarily use recovered and renewable biofuels.

-• Forest residues
+- Forest residues

-• Wood pellets
+- Wood pellets

-Recovered fuel
+Recovered fuels

 Waste customers